bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 Documentation
 -------------

-From Rails 3.2, the Rails guides are available for the Kindle and free Kindle Reading Apps for the iPad, iPhone, Mac, Android, etc.
+From Quails 3.2, the Quails guides are available for the Kindle and free Kindle Reading Apps for the iPad, iPhone, Mac, Android, etc.

 Railties
 --------